Concordium Governance Committee elections#

 Concordium Governance Committee elections are a vital part of decentralization, allowing the Concordium community to make decisions about the blockchain.

-A user with multiple accounts should vote from all accounts for their vote to have maximum weight.
+Users vote using their wallets and their vote is weighted by the amount of CCD held in their accounts.
+Thus, a user with multiple accounts should vote from all accounts for their votes to have maximum weight.
 If the same account votes multiple times, only the last vote will count.

 Staked CCD, whether it is by validators or delegators, is still held in the user’s wallet, so it counts towards the weight of the vote.
-And CCD locked in smart contracts cannot be used to vote either.
-Furthermore tokens that are in a custody wallet, e.g., on a centralized exchange, will not count as part of the weight of the token owner, but as part of the weight of the custodian.
+In contrast, CCD locked in smart contracts cannot be used to vote.
+CCD that is in a custody wallet, e.g., on a centralized exchange, will not count as part of the weight of the token owner, but as part of the weight of the custodian.
 It is thus important for all CCD owners who want to vote (or who don’t want custodians to vote in their name) to transfer all CCD to wallets of their own.

 The candidates with the most votes are elected.
-In case of a tie, which is very unlikely, a fair coin is flipped.
+In case of a tie, which is very unlikely given the weighted vote, a fair coin is flipped.

-Guardians ensure that election result is fair as well as further decentralizing the election process.
-A guardian is one of a number of independent, trustworthy individuals who participate in the election to ensure that votes are encrypted before the election and decrypted after the election.
+Guardians ensure that election results are private and fair while further decentralizing the election process.
+A guardian is one of a number of independent, trustworthy individuals who participate in the election to ensure that votes are decrypted after the election.
 Guardians may also vote in the election, as may candidates.

 The diagrams and descriptions below describe the process during each phase of the election.